Making your own wearable art is a great way to add custom pieces to your wardrobe and get the exact look you want to

 I had envisioned using certain colors, so I blend the fabric paints and acrylic paints to achieve the correct shades of blue and green.
 The process takes several days, since the paint needs to set for 48 hours before it is heat set.

 Before I start working on stamping the tops, I wash, dry and iron the 100% cotton fabric.
 This is important, since it will remove any sizing from the fabric, and also do any preshrinking so the garment will fit properly.

 Next, I cut out the pieces for the fronts and backs of each top, and spread them out on a plastic-covered work surface.

 I decide which of the handmade stamps I will use, and determine the color combinations I want to coordinate with the fabric.
-To get the right colors, I mix the fabric paints in small batches, and do a few test stamps to make sure the colors are the right shades.
+To get the right colors, I mix the fabric or acrylic paints in small batches, and do a few test stamps to make sure the colors are the right shades.

 For this design, I did all the navy stamping first on all of the fabric pieces.
 Once the blue was set, I did the smaller stamp in olive green.